Search for car hire in Italy

 • Free WiFi is available throughout the city centre.

-• Some restaurants have dress codes, so pack something relatively fancy if you want a nice meal out.
+• Some restaurants have dress codes, so pack something relatively fancy if you want a

 • Happy hour includes free food (stuzzichini) along with your drinks.